WILLIAM & HENRY WIDE PLANK FLOORS

 Twenty-five educators were admitted to each of four academies: science, technology, engineering and mathematics (STEM); the humanities and language arts; fine arts; and interdisciplinary studies.

-True to the governor's intention, this inaugural campaign acknowledged that teaching was not just a job for these exceptional educators: It was a calling.
+True to the governor's intention, this inaugural campaign acknowledged that teaching was not just a job for these exceptional educators: It was, indeed, a calling.
+Earning the required continuing education credits should not be just part of the job, but an opportunity for rejuvenation.
+This program was their chance.

 Teachers must complete continuing education units to maintain their licenses, a requirement that can be both a financial and logistical burden.
 This program, however, was designed to be a reward for senior caliber educators for their skill, talent, and devotion.